 Incomplete Patient Information at Registration

 The front desk sets the tone for everything that follows.
 When staff collect outdated insurance cards, misspell patient names, or skip secondary coverage verification, claims get rejected before a human at the payer ever sees them.
+Eligibility issues are a common result of incomplete or inaccurate patient information, leading to preventable claim denials.
 These preventable errors add days or weeks to your collection timeline.

 Claim Submission Delays and Errors

 Coding mistakes, missing documentation, and slow charge entry stretch the gap between service and payment.
+Submitting claims accurately and promptly is essential to avoid unnecessary delays in reimbursement.
 If charges don’t get captured until days after the visit, or if coders lack the clinical documentation they need, claims sit in queues instead of generating revenue.

 Ineffective Denial Management

 Denials that go unworked or miss appeal deadlines represent lost revenue and bloated AR balances.
-Many practices lack a systematic way to categorize denials, identify root causes, and ensure timely follow-up.
+Unresolved denials can ultimately result in write offs, further impacting the practice’s bottom line.
+Many practices lack a systematic way to categorize denials, identify the root cause, and ensure timely follow-up.
 Money gets left on the table.

 Slow Payment Posting and Reconciliation

 When payments aren’t posted promptly, your AR aging reports become unreliable.
 Staff might chase payments that already arrived while genuinely problematic accounts slip through unnoticed.
+Maintaining an accurate record of pending claims is essential to ensure timely follow-up and resolution.
 Accurate, timely posting gives you the visibility to manage AR effectively.

 Limited Point of Service Collections

 Patient responsibility keeps growing as deductibles and copays increase.
 Practices that don’t collect at the time of service shift these balances to AR, where they’re significantly harder to recover.
+When patients understand their financial responsibility and are given convenient options to pay at the point of service, collection rates improve significantly.
 Collection rates drop dramatically once patients walk out the door.

 Best Practices to Reduce Days in AR for Medical Practices